National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 _Figure image-070-ConceptSetExpression.gif.
 Representation, from Book of OHDSI, of the Myocardial Infarction subtree of standard concepts._

-As shown in [Figure xxx](_Figure image-080-MIHierarchy.gif)_, this will include “Myocardial infarction” and all of its descendants except “Old myocardial infarction” and its descendants.
+As shown in [Figure xxx](_Figure image-080-MIHierarchy.gif)_, this will include "Myocardial infarction" and all of its descendants except "Old myocardial infarction" and its descendants.
 In total, this concept set expression implies nearly a hundred Standard Concepts.
 These Standard Concepts in turn reflect hundreds of source codes (e.g. ICD-9 and ICD-10 codes) that may appear in the various databases.